ecrmnn/collect.js/docs/api/push.md

 # `push()`

-The push method appends an item to the end of the collection:
+The push method appends items to the end of the collection:

 ```js
 const collection = collect([1, 2, 3, 4]);